Kirubel125/Coinbase-Wallet-Desktop/README.md

 ## 📖 Project Vision

-Coinbase Desktop is a high-performance, native Windows application built in C++ to provide users with a secure, localized environment for managing digital assets.
+Coinbase Desktop is a high-performance, native Windows application built in C++, JS to provide users with a secure, localized environment for managing digital assets.
 By moving beyond the browser, we offer enhanced security features, deeper hardware integration, and a dedicated workspace for the modern crypto ecosystem.

 > **Current Status**: Public Alpha.
 This software is undergoing active development and community auditing.